dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 * bits from 12 to 63 (31 if we are in running a 32 bit kernel) are the address of the root page directory.
 * bits 0 to 12 change their meaning depending on the value of bit 14 in CR4, but in this chapter and for our purpose are not relevant anyway, so they can be left as 0.

-Sometimes CR3 (although technically it's just the data from bits 12+) are referred to as the PDBR, short for page directory base address.
+Sometimes CR3 (although technically it's just the data from bits 12+) are referred to as the PDBR, short for Page Directory Base address.

 ### Virtual (or Logical) Address

 A virtual address is what a running program sees.
 Thats any program: a driver, user application or the kernel itself.
-In the kernel, often a virtual address will map to the same physical address.
-It is called `identity mapping`. but is not always the case though.
+In the kernel, often a virtual address will map to the same physical address, it is called `identity mapping`, but this is not always the case though, we can also have the same physical address that maps to different virtual addresses.

 A virtual address is usually a composition of entry numbers for each level of tables.
 The picture below shows with an example how address translation works:

 ![Address Translation](/Images/addrtranslation.png)

-Using logical address and paging, we can introduce a new address space that can be much bigger of the available physical memory.
+The _memory page_ in the picture refers to a physical memory page.
+Using logical address and paging, we can introduce a whole new address space that can be much bigger of the available physical memory.

-For example:
+For example we can have that:

 ```c
 phys(0x123'456) = virt(0xFFF'F234'5235)
 ```

-Usually this mapping is achieved through the usage of several hierarchical tables, with each item in one level pointing to the next level table.
+Meaning that the virtual address `0xFFFF2345235` refers to the phyisical address `0x123456`.

-A virtual address is a composition of _entry numbers_ for each level of the tables.
-So for example assume that we have 3 levels, and 32 bits addressing and the address translation used  is the one in the picture above:
+This mapping is usually achieved through the usage of several hierarchical tables, with each item in one level pointing to the next level table.
+As already mentioned above a virtual address is a composition of _entry numbers_ for each level of the tables.
+Now let's assume for example that we have 3 levels paging, 32 bits addressing and the address translation mechanism used is the one in the picture above, and we have the virtual address below:

 ```c
 virtaddress = 0x2F880120
 ```

-Now we know that the bits:
+Looking at the picture above we know that the bits:

-* 0 to 5 are the offset.
+* _0 to 5_ represent the offset (for offset we mean what location we want to access within the physical memory page).
-* 6 to 13 are the page table entry.
+* _6 to 13_ are the page table entry.
-* 14 to 21 are the page directory level 1 entry.
+* _14 to 21_ are the page directory level 1 entry.
-* 21 to 31 are the page directory level 2 entry.
+* _21 to 31_ are the page directory level 2 entry.

 We can translate the above address to: